chaoss/website/About/Media/coverage.md

 ## News Coverage of CHAOSS

 We collect here any reference we find that mentions our CHAOSS Project.
 This page is maintained by Georg Link.
-Email <glink@unomaha.edu> to get a reference added.
+Email <linkgeorg@gmail.com> to get a reference added.

 ### 2019